Hengfeng County: History

 Hengfeng county was set up in the 39th year of the Ming Jiajing Reign (1560) with the name Xing'an (兴安县).
 Its first mandarin was Chen Qingyun (陈庆云), who assumed office that year.

 In the 3rd year of the Republic of China (1914), the name of the county was changed from Xing'an to Hengfeng in order to eliminate ambiguity with the like-named county in Guilin Municipality, Guangxi.

 In the 1930s Hengfeng was the centre of the Northeastern Jiangxi Revolutionary Base Area, later NEJX Soviet.

 Geography

-The Hengfeng county's east-west distance is 28.3 km, and the north-south is 50.3 km.
+The Hengfeng county's east–west distance is 28.3 km, and the north–south is 50.3 km.
 The total area is 655.24 km2 by aircraft measure.
 The highest mountain is Mopan Mountain (磨盘山) with its peak altitude 1366.6 m.
 Xinjiang River, the main river across Shangrao city, lies in the county for 9.82 km.
 Cengang River runs across the county.
 The county's intensity of river grid is 0.2 km/square km.

 Administrative divisions

-In the present, Hengfeng County has 1 subdistrict, 2 towns and 6 townships.
+At present, Hengfeng County has 1 subdistrict, 2 towns and 6 townships.